 There aren’t many cities where you’ll be more spoilt for choice with music venues than Manchester.
 From beautiful, pristine venues fit for the world’s finest orchestras to dark and dingy basements that host a vibrant underground scene, Manchester really has it all.
-In this article, we take a guided tour through the city’s most high-profile gig spaces, with a few of my favourite personal anecdotes along the way.
+In this article, we take a guided tour through the best Manchester music venues, with a few of my favourite personal anecdotes along the way.

 Band On The Wall